-Even renaissance artists knew that chubby kids are cute as hell.
+Even renaissance artists knew that a fat baby was cute as hell.
 That’s why all those old paintings are so lousy with floaty, winged-bambinos.
 Chubby kids are squishy, cuddly and also happen to be really easy to chase down.
 Unless they actually happen to be cherubs, in which case nets and solid reflexes are required.

 A parent might consider a toddler’s pudge perfect for a rendering in oil paint.
 But it also possible that the chubby cheeks are healthy, according to Dr. Stephen R. Daniels, chairperson for the American Academy of Pediatrics (AAP) Committee on Nutrition.

 “There’s a long history of thinking a chubby baby is a healthy baby,” Daniels says.
 He believes that’s based in America’s past, when being undernourished, rather than overnourished, was a deep concern among parents and professionals.
 “There’s also a concept that babies and children would grow into their weight,” he explains.
 But these issues are no longer the reality.